Sandbox-Group-LLC/Pitch-Box/content-brain/customers/nova-intelligence-pitch.md

 - **The credential moment is unrepeatable** — Microsoft, Salesforce, Deloitte, Accenture do not have the human.
 - **Anti-conference, pro-signal** — the opposite of SAPPHIRE NOW.
 Exactly the brand Nova should want.
 - **Category capture** — *"agentic AI for SAP"* gets named, defined, and authority-tagged in the room before Microsoft or a consulting giant tries to rename it.

 ---

+## ★ Headline Pitch B — **The Clean Core Council**

+**Play:** Signature Activation Pitch *(DACH-led — the industrial counterpart to The 2027 Room)*

+### One-liner
+> A closed-door **council** — not a conference — for the CIOs, SAP Program Directors, and Enterprise Architects of the world's **industrial manufacturers**, convened in SAP's own backyard (**Germany**) and staged *beside the rooms they already travel to* (**DSAG**, **SAP TechEd**).
+One shared problem: SAP's **Clean Core mandate** and the **2030 cliff** make the custom code unavoidable, and the custom code is the one thing no SI can automate away.
+Two parallel tracks (strategic + architect), an annual peer-benchmark artifact (**The Clean Core Index**), and a credential moment only Nova can stage (the **HANA co-inventor** in conversation with a manufacturing CIO).
+The category-creation room **AND** the DACH pipeline funnel, fused in one architecture.

+### The frame — why this format, why now
+Not a conference.
+Not a booth. **A council** — but unlike a standalone summit conjured from nothing, it's staged **adjacent** to the events this audience already attends.
+Anchor it on the **DSAG Jahreskongress (Cologne, Oct 6–8, 2026)** — the densest room of German-speaking SAP customer decision-makers on earth (5,500+) — and extend it at **SAP TechEd (Berlin, Oct 27–29, 2026)**.
+We don't build the crowd. **We borrow its gravity and own the guest list:** ~40–60 invite-only industrial-manufacturing CIOs, VPs of IT, SAP Program Directors, COE leads, and Enterprise Architects.

+The clock is the rarest thing in enterprise software: a **board-level, externally-enforced deadline.** SAP's mainstream ECC maintenance ended in 2027, bridged only by premium extended maintenance to **2030** — and among large and midsize industrials, *about half have started the move and almost none have finished.* The blocker isn't infrastructure. **It's custom code** — the #1 technical barrier, cited by ~44% of migrators — which is precisely what SAP's Clean Core doctrine demands they shed, and precisely what Nova's agents automate.
+Every industrial CIO on the invite list is already under pressure to be in a room exactly like this. *We are not building demand — we are catching it.*

+And the competitive frame is clean: no SI, no hyperscaler, and no other AI vendor can convene **this** room **in Germany**, because none of them have Nova's credential stack. **The Clean Core Council is the only room where the people who BUILT HANA convene the industrial base that has to LIVE WITH it.**

+> **Nova convenes the room.
+Nova is not the speaker.
+Nova is the operating layer beneath the room.**

+### The two-track structure
+Two named personas — different humans, different jobs — run parallel for two days.
+Joint plenary opens; the **DSAG-night dinner** closes.

+- **🟦 The Andreas Track** — *SAP Program Directors / VPs of IT / CIOs.* The strategic frame: budget defense, vendor-selection methodology, board-reporting templates, and **anonymized DACH peer benchmarks** ("here's where the German industrial base actually is on the Clean Core curve — six months ahead of the public narrative"). **Andreas walks out with a 2030 migration narrative he can put in front of his board on Monday.**
+- **🟧 The Stefan Track** — *SAP Enterprise Architects / COE leads.* Architect-grade sessions: **live custom-code teardowns on attendees' own ABAP repositories** — Nova's AI runs the POC live, in the room, on real code.
+Clean Core governance workshops, CDS view migration patterns, module-interdependency mapping. **Stefan walks out having watched Nova handle his actual codebase, not a demo dataset.**

+> The design point: Andreas shows up for the strategic frame, Stefan shows up for the technical proof, and they go home aligned for the first time — because they were aligned in the same building.
+It mirrors the exact deal shape Nova closes: technical champion **plus** executive sponsor.

+### The artifact — The Clean Core Index
+The single most defensible piece of IP Nova can own.
+An annual, anonymized aggregate dataset built from every attendee's **pre-event codebase scan** (Nova runs the scans; attendees opt in to inclusion).
+It becomes the authoritative answer to the question every industrial SAP shop is asking and no one has answered: *how much custom code actually stands between the Global 2000 industrials and Clean Core — and who's really ahead?* Published as a paid report; excerpts to **Handelsblatt**, **The Wall Street Journal**, and **CIO Magazine**; methodology lives at Nova.

+> **In year one, the Index is the room.
+In year two, the room joins because of the Index.**

+### The credential moment
+Not a product demo.
+A fireside between Nova's **SAP HANA co-inventor, Prof. Dr. Alexander Zeier**, and a customer CIO mid-migration, on stage, on the record — themed:

+> **"What HANA was built for — and what Clean Core really asks of you."**

+This is the moment press writes about — clipped and circulated for 12 months.
+Staged on German soil, in front of the German industrial base, it makes Nova's credential stack *physical*, with none of the vendor spin. *Microsoft, Salesforce, Deloitte, and Accenture structurally cannot replicate it — they don't have the human.*

+### The pipeline tail
+> **The room is the strategy.
+Pipeline is the receipt.**

+Every attendee gets a **pre-event codebase scan — that is the invite mechanism.** Every Andreas walks out with a board-ready migration narrative; every Stefan walks out having seen Nova handle his code.
+Structured follow-up is owned by the Nova GTM team and mapped to deal stages, with full **before-and-after-the-room measurement** — committee mapping per account, in-room intent capture, attributed pipeline.
+Each council is capable of seeding **12–18 months of named DACH enterprise pipeline.**

+**Partner lever:** co-host the DSAG dinner with **Kyndryl** — it borrows their account relationships into the room and turns their proof point (75% less manual effort, 50% cost reduction) into a live customer testimonial.

+### Rollout — the season, not the one-off
+- **Wave 1 — Q4 2026, Germany:** DSAG Cologne (the council) → TechEd Berlin (the architect proof) → optional **SPS Nuremberg (Nov 24–26)** CIO suite to extend into the automation vertical (Festo-adjacent).
+- **Wave 2 — 2027, scale:** LogiMAT Stuttgart (Mar) for intralogistics, **Hannover Messe (Apr)** as the cross-vertical marquee, **SAP Sapphire (May, Barcelona)** for executive density.
+The Council becomes a recurring, ownable franchise.

+### Why it wins for Nova
+- **A hard external deadline (the 2030 Clean Core cliff) pulls the buyer to the room** — the lowest-CAC enterprise marketing motion possible.
+- **Adjacent-to-third-party staging borrows the crowd and keeps the guest list** — no need to manufacture an audience from scratch; DSAG and TechEd already gathered them.
+- **Two-track format serves both buying personas simultaneously** — the deal-shape Nova closes is mirrored in the room itself.
+- **The Index is a structural moat** — DACH-first; by year two no competitor can publish a credible alternative.
+- **The credential moment is unrepeatable** — and it lands hardest on home turf, in front of the people who run SAP's heartland.
+- **Anti-conference, pro-signal** — the opposite of SAPPHIRE NOW.
+Exactly the brand Nova should want.
+- **Category capture** — *"agentic AI for SAP — the road to Clean Core"* gets named, defined, and authority-tagged in the room, in Germany, before a hyperscaler or consulting giant tries to rename it.

+---